Permit and parking requirements will be strictly enforced.

 Lost or stolen permits should be reported to the Student Services office.
 Replacement parking permits for lost or misplaced permits are $75.

-Students that have forgotten their permits may purchase a temporary parking permit from Student Services.
+Students that have forgotten their permits and wish to park in a LATI parking lot need to purchase a temporary parking permit from Student Services.
 Cost is $1 per day for a maximum of 3 days.
 Only students that have purchased an official parking permit are eligible for temporary permits twice in any semester.

 Update your information with Student Services if you change vehicle or license plates.